 Please review all applicable camp policies with your child before attending camp.

-*Required* Print off and sign The Camp Connect Policy and Procedures Form and turn in at check-in.
+*Required* Print off and sign The Camp Connect Policy and Procedures Form and email to firstname.lastname@example.org with a clear copy of the front/back of the camper's insurance card.
+Include camper's name and camp session name in email.

 Eligibility for Enrollment

 To be eligible for enrollment in the Summer Camp program of the South Georgia Conference of the United Methodist Church, a camper must meet the following requirements:

 1) A camper must be entering the 4th-5th grades for elementary camp, entering the 6th-8th grades for Middle School camps, and entering 9th-12th for High School Camp.